erasa

 How it works:

-You upload a photo to an image search engine and look for matching or similar results.
+You upload a photo and look for matching or similar results.

 What it’s good for:

-• Rarely surfaces content from forums, messaging platforms, or impersonation accounts
+• Rarely surfaces impersonation accounts or forum usage

 Bottom line: